Representation for foreign manufacturers

 Regulatory timelines and fees

-All documentation that needs to be submitted to the authorities is required to be in the Korean language.
+All documentation that needs to be submitted to the authorities must be in Korean.
 Once a registration is completed, it remains valid indefinitely if no changes are made to the device or its intended use.

 Approval timelines will vary depending on the risk class of the device.

-Class I devices in Korea require electronic notification to the Medical Device Information & Technology Assistance Center (MDITAC), accredited by the MFDS for low-risk applications.
-Unlike the US FDA’s Class I listing system, manufacturers must provide detailed information about their device and technology, but do not need to submit test reports or a KGMP certificate.
+Class I devices in Korea require electronic notification to the Medical Device Information & Technology Assistance Center (MDITAC), which is accredited by the MFDS for low-risk applications.
+Unlike the US FDA’s Class I listing system, manufacturers must provide detailed information about their device and technology but do not need to submit test reports or a KGMP certificate.

-Class II devices in Korea approved and certified more than three times may be announced by the MFDS as 'Recognized Substantial Equivalent (SE) devices.'
+The MFDS may announce Class II devices in Korea approved and certified more than three times as 'Recognized Substantial Equivalent (SE) devices.'

-Class III and IV devices require MFDS approval, with Class IV manufacturers needing to submit a technical file in Summary Technical Documentation (STED) format.
+Class III and IV devices require MFDS approval, and Class IV manufacturers must submit a technical file in Summary Technical Documentation (STED) format.
 The STED must be in Korean, though appendices like test reports and risk management files might not need translation.
 STED requirements are stricter than those for lower-risk devices.

 All Class II-IV applications must include a comparison table to a substantially equivalent device registered with the MFDS.
 Devices without a South Korean market predicate need clinical data and will undergo Clinical Data Review (CDR)

-Expected registration fees are also dependent on device risk classification and whether or not a registered predicate device or substantial equivalent (SE) device already exists in South Korea.
+Expected registration fees also depend on device risk classification and whether or not a registered predicate device or substantial equivalent (SE) device already exists in South Korea.